hainesr/tdd-fibonacci-example/ReadMe.md

 ## Robert Haines, University of Manchester, 2014, 2015

 ### Working through the steps

-See walkthrough-slides.pdf, walkthough-script.md or walkthrough-notebook.ipynb
+#### In IPython/Jupyter Notebook

+Load up walkthrough-notebook.ipynb into your favourite IPython/Jupyter server.

+#### Using your local python setup

-in this directory for the individual steps.
+See walkthrough-slides.pdf or walkthough-script.md in this directory for the individual steps.

 In this repository each step is tagged so you can move through the example by checking each step out as you get to it.
 For example: